Andrew Brons: Early activity

-Brons began his political career in 1964 when, aged seventeen, he joined the National Socialist Movement (NSM), a Neo-Nazi organisation founded on Adolf Hitler's birthday by Colin Jordan.
+Brons began his involvement in politics in 1964 when, aged seventeen, he joined the National Socialist Movement (NSM), a Neo-Nazi organisation founded on Adolf Hitler's birthday by Colin Jordan.
 In 1980, Searchlight published two letters Brons had written in 1965 to Françoise Dior, Jordan's wife, in which he mentioned meeting an NSM member who "mentioned such activities as bombing synagogues", stating in response to this that: "On this subject I have a dual view, in that I realise that he is well intentioned, I feel that our public image may suffer considerable damage as a result of these activities.
 I am however open to correction on this point."
 The second letter requested materials such as a swastika, a copy of the Horst-Wessel-Lied, and posters and stickers in furtherance of Brons' goal of forming a local NSM group.

 Questioned in 2009 about his membership of the National Socialist Movement, Brons said, "People do silly things when they are seventeen.
 Peter Mandelson was once a member of the Young Communist League but we don't continue to call him a Communist."
 Brons was forced to return to the issue in March 2011 when – on the BBC's Daily Politics programme – Dominic Carman, the Liberal Democrat candidate for the 2011 Barnsley Central by-election, called Brons, in his absence, a "Nazi and an admirer of Adolf Hitler".
 In response Brons released a statement on his website, stating:

 "It is on record that I was a member of the National Socialist Movement between the ages of seventeen and eighteen.
 I am now sixty-three, nearly sixty four – forty six years ago, nearly half a century!
 From the age of eighteen, I have been a committed supporter of Parliamentary democracy and the rule of law.
 The parties of which I have been a member, since then, have all been committed to democracy.
 Many Labour politicians have been members of the Communist Party in their teens, twenties and even thirties.
 Denis Healey was a member of the Communist Party at the height of the Stalinist purges.
 Would anybody be allowed to call Mr. Healey an avowed Communist and admirer of Joseph Stalin?"